approov/quickstart-maui-httpclient/SHAPES-EXAMPLE.md

 # SHAPES EXAMPLE

-This quickstart is written specifically for native iOS and Android apps that are written in C# for making the API calls that you wish to protect with Approov.
+This quickstart is written specifically for iOS and Android apps using .NET MAUI for making the API calls that you wish to protect with Approov.
 This quickstart provides a step-by-step example of integrating Approov into an app using a simple `Shapes` example that shows a geometric shape based on a request to an API backend that can be protected with Approov.
+Please note that this example uses NET8 but the `ApproovService` package as of version `3.2.0` supports also NET7.

 ## WHAT YOU WILL NEED
 * Access to a trial or paid Approov account